-To seal the external sapphire glass components in a single watertight case, it was necessary to think about new solutions.
-In the original HM9 Flow, a patented three-dimensional rubber gasket had already been used to ensure water resistance when the tripartite case was assembled together.
-In the HM9-SV the 3-D gasket remains, but sapphire glass is fused with the metal frame thanks to a high-tech bonding process, based on an excellent internally developed method that exploits vacuum and high temperatures.
-The result is a water pressure resistant seal of 3 ATM (30 m), despite the virtually invisible joints between the sapphire components and the minimalist 18-carat gold frame.
-The HM9 Sapphire Vision is available in four editions, each limited to only five pieces: two editions with an 18-carat red gold frame, combined with a movement covered in black NAC or blue PVD; and two editions with an 18-carat white gold frame, characterized by a movement covered in purple or red gold-plated PVD.
+In order to seal the external sapphire crystal components in a single watertight case, new solutions had to be thought of.
+A patented three-dimensional rubber gasket was already used in the original HM9 Flow to ensure water resistance when the tripartite case was assembled together.
+In the HM9-SV the 3-D gasket remains, but the sapphire glasses are fused with the metal frame thanks to a high-tech bonding process, based on an excellent in-house developed method that takes advantage of vacuum and high temperatures.
+The result is a water pressure resistant seal of 3 ATM (30 m), despite the virtually invisible seams between the sapphire components and the minimalist 18K gold frame.
+The HM9 Sapphire Vision is available in four editions, each limited to just five pieces: two editions with an 18K red gold frame, paired with a movement coated in black NAC or blue PVD; and two editions with 18-karat white gold casing, featuring a purple PVD-coated or red gold-plated movement.